StanfordHCI/ReactGenieDSL/README.md

-ReactGenieDSL: language parser and interpreter for ReactGenie
+ReactGenieDSL: A language parser and interpreter for ReactGenie
 =========================================================
 Jackie Yang (jackie@jackieyang.me)
 ----------------------------------

-ReactGenieDSL is a Javascript library that extends ReactGenie, a multimodal React framework, to support error handling with the help of a natural language parser.
+ReactGenieDSL is a domain specific programming language that extends <a href="https://github.com/StanfordHCI/reactgenie">ReactGenie</a>, a multimodal React framework, to support error handling with the help of a natural language parser.
 ReactGenieDSL is written in Typescript.

 ## Install